You have something to submit to the archive — good news!

 Before we even start, here’s a check-list of things to sort out:

-READMEfile (possible names are “README”, “README.txt”, and “README.md”, but no other variants); in addition a PDF file of the package documentation, prepared for screen reading, is highly desirable.
+In addition, a PDF file of the package documentation, prepared for screen reading, is highly desirable.
+The source code of the documentation should be provided.

 Name: endless confusion is caused by name clashes.
 If your package has the same name as one already on CTAN, or if your package installation generates files of the same name as something in a “normal” distribution, the CTAN team will delay installation while they check that you’re doing the right thing: they may nag you to change the name, or to negotiate a take-over with the author of the original package.
 Browse the archive to ensure uniqueness.